aninjaturtle/aninjaturtle.github.com/work/_posts/2014-6-30-HMS-Permit-Website.md

 ---
 {% include JB/setup %}
-## Highly Migratory Fisheries and Permitting Center
+## Earth  Resources Technology Proposal for the Highly Migratory Fisheries and Permitting Center Website Redesign
 This was the conceptual redesign for the Highly Migratory Fisheries and Permitting Center.
-The site was port from an existing .ASP framework and intended to run on top of a modified bootstrap framework.
+The site was a port from an existing .ASP framework and intended to run on top of a modified bootstrap framework.